When you’re in a profession that provides a service you’re guaranteed to deal with difficult customers.

 18. Watch Your Posture

-If you walk into a situation saying, “I’m going to take really good care of you” but your demeanor is showing you don’t want to be bothered, the patient is going to see that.
+If you walk into a situation and say, “I’m going to take really good care of you,” but your demeanor shows that you don’t want to be bothered, the patient will notice.

 19. Show Them You Care

-Your patients could easily be going through some of the worst moments of their life.
+Your patients could easily be going through some of the worst moments of their lives.

-Showing patients that you care can be as simple as keeping your word.
+Demonstrating that you care does not have to be something complicated or fancy.
+It can be as simple as keeping your word.

 21. Listen

-If you are not taking the time to listen to your patients they will be less likely to listen to you.
+If you don’t listen to your patients, they are less likely to listen to you, and this can result in poor quality care.

 22. Check Patient’s Pain Level

-Patients that are in pain can become agitated and very difficult to deal with.
+Patients who experience pain may become agitated and difficult to communicate with.

-Make sure to ask the patient if they are in pain and try to decrease their pain level.
+It is essential to ask the patient if they are in pain and take steps to alleviate their discomfort.

-In general patients with high acute pain are more difficult to deal with than a patient who is either not in pain or is in a level they find tolerable.
+Generally, patients in acute pain are more challenging to deal with than those who are either pain-free or experiencing pain that they find tolerable.

 23. Build Rapport